EBolle/Data-Pipelines-with-Airflow/README.md

 This DAG contains a lot of steps, some of them based on custom operators:

-- Create the staging tables on Redshift and COPY the .json files into these tables
+- Create the staging tables on Redshift, COPY the .json files into these tables, and log the data quality
-- Insert the data into the songplays fact table and perform a data quality check
+- Insert the data into the songplays fact table and execute a data quality check
-- Insert the data into the dimension tables and perform a data quality check
+- Insert the data into the dimension tables and execute a data quality check

 <img src="https://user-images.githubusercontent.com/49920622/112883924-24810f80-90cf-11eb-9b32-9c797ce390c8.JPG">

 ## Data Quality

-There are 2 data quality checks build into the s3_to_redshift_insert_tables.py DAG:
+There are 2 data quality checks build into the s3_to_redshift_insert_tables.py:

 - a data quality log statement when staging the tables to RedShift
 - an individual data quality check per table which needs to be passed in order for the DAG to complete